dkandalov/rosettacode-kotlin/readme.md

 ## How to contribute?

+In general, the following things can be improved:
+ - clean up code (e.g. using IDE suggestions)
+ - add unit tests for existing examples
+ - update all examples to the latest version of Kotlin

 ### Step 1: Fork, clone and compile

 You will need to fork the repository on GitHub and then clone that repository to your working computer – the